RGPtv/Orangepi-Pi-hole-Setup/README.md

-# 🍊 Orange Pi Pi-hole Setup Guide
+# Pi-hole Setup Guide for 🍊 Orange Pi

 A simple setup to install [Pi-hole](https://pi-hole.net/) on an Orange Pi and automatically fix DNS resolution issues after reboot.